bentoml/BentoML/DEVELOPMENT.md

 ## Editing proto files

 The proto files for the BentoML gRPC service are located under [`bentoml/grpc`](./bentoml/grpc/).
-The generated python files are not included in the git repository, and are instead generated on install.
+The generated python files are not checked in the git repository, and are instead generated via this [`script`](./scripts/generate-grpc-stubs).
-If you edit the proto files, make sure to run `pip install -e -U .` again to regenerate them.
+If you edit the proto files, make sure to run `./scripts/generate-grpc-stubs` to regenerate the proto stubs.

 ## Deploy with your changes